 Welcome back to the early, EARLY days of professional stock car racing!
 The Pioneers Stars card set for RED WHITE & BLUE RACIN' Stock Car Action game is designed to re-create on your table-top this wild and wooly, anything-goes, no-holds-barred era of stock car racing.
 NOW AVAILABLE!

 Most of the credit for this set belongs to PLAAY Gamer and NASCAR historian Jerry Minks, of Mountain City, TN.
 Jerry grew up around stock car racing and has a keen interest in the "good ol' days" of the sport.
 We spent many hours working with Jerry to fine-tune the standard RWBR game rules to accommodate the foibles and intricacies of the early days of stock car racing, with its high attrition rate due to mechanical failure and its preponderance of short, dirt track races.
 By the time we finished, we were enjoying a rollicking good time, kicking up dust with dramatic duels, super-star surges, rip-roaring feuds, and MORE!
-If you're a racing fan who's yearned to re-visit the simpler, purer, and rough-edged early days of professional stock car racing, or if you'd just like to know what all the fuss about, here's your chance!
+If you're a racing fan who's yearned to re-visit the simpler, purer, and rough-edged early days of professional stock car racing, or if you'd just like to know what all the fuss was about, here's your chance!
 The Stock Car Racing Pioneers cards for RED WHITE & BLUE Racin' will give you a wonderfully colorful and in-depth re-creation—not just a glimpse!—of the early days of stock car racing.

 One of the things we did to better capture the general tenor of racing in this early era was to increase the number of DUEL results.
 You'll discover that on the cards representing 100 mile dirt tracks, there are now DUEL results on both black die "5" and black die "6."
 With the Pioneers cards, a DUEL is mandatory—a driver doesn't get the choice of whether to DUEL or not.
 The increase in DUEL results will, of course, lead to an increase in FEUD/FUME results, also characteristic of this era.
 In the early days of stock car racing, a man's car was his livelihood, and drivers didn't take kindly to other drivers who disrespected them or their equipment.
 You'll get many FEUD scenarios generated through Race Week, and others will generate themselves through DUEL match-ups and results.
 You'll experience the same sense of chagrin/delight that the real-life 1950s spectators did when the "payback" suddenly happens!